Office of Elementary and Secondary Education, Department of Education.

-(a) Measures.
-The Department has identified the following GPRA performance measures for evaluating the overall effectiveness of the NAL@ED program:
+4. Performance Measures: The Department has established the Start Printed Page 42376following GPRA performance measures for the NAL@ED program:

-Measure 1: The number and percentage of participating students who attain proficiency in a Native language, as determined by each grantee through pre- and post-assessments of Native language proficiency.
+(a) The number and percentage of students who attain proficiency in a Native Language as determined by each grantee through pre- and post-assessments of Native language proficiency;

-Measure 2: The number and percentage of participating students who make progress in learning a Native language, as determined by each grantee through pre- and post-assessments of Native language proficiency.
+(b) The number and percentage of participating students who make progress in learning a Native language, as determined by each grantee, through pre- and post-assessments of Native language proficiency;

-Measure 3: The number and percentage of participating students who show an improvement in academic outcomes, as measured by academic assessments or other indicators.
+(c) The number and percentage of participating students who show an improvement in academic outcomes, as measured by academic assessments or other indicators; and

-Measure 4: The difference between the average daily attendance of participating students and the average daily attendance of all students in the comparison group (e.g., school, LEA, tribe, or other).
+(d) The difference between the average daily attendance of participating students and the average daily attendance of all students in the comparison group (e.g., school, LEA, Tribe or other).